Nkadankwa/blog/nkadankwablog/content/posts/eleventhpost.md

 title = 'Setting Up My First Baserow Stack With YouTube and AI'
 +++

-I wanted to build a content automation system that runs completely offline, and setting up the stack for it became the next major step.
+I wanted a content-automation system that could run locally, so building the stack behind it became the next major step.
+The plan looked simple on paper: Baserow for data, MinIO for media, n8n for automation, and local AI tools where they made sense.

-This post covers how I built my first Baserow-based stack by following YouTube tutorials and using AI to fill the gaps.
-It was a simple plan on paper but turned into a long mix of experimenting, troubleshooting, and learning how the parts actually work together.
+In practice, the setup became a mix of tutorials, AI-assisted questions, experiments, and the slower work of understanding how every service connects to the next.

 ### **Main Journey**